GoogleCloudPlatform/microservices-demo/src/cartservice/README.md

 ### Optimizations

-These environment variables are used to trigger behaviors on the application that affect its perfomance characteristics.
+These environment variables are used to trigger behaviors on the application that affect its performance characteristics.
-Each optimization affects lantency, CPU, and memory in different ways.
+Each optimization affects latency, CPU, and memory in different ways.
 Keep that in mind when interpreting their effect.
 All these environment variables are boolean.